brandonmichaelhunter/HSSportsProfileAndRankings/README.md

 .NET Core API - provides data to the UI and retrieves data from the medium( MongDB)

 Mongo DB - a dataase that will host the player rankings and profile data.

+Docker - used to host and run the Mongo DB.

 Python - a web scraper to scrape data from the data sources the app uses.
 Data is saved to our MongoDB instance.